samuel-abhishek/expandable-recycler-view/README.md

 This library is inspired by version 1.5 of [ExpandableRecyclerView](https://github.com/thoughtbot/expandable-recycler-view) library.

 # Features
 This library allows us to add child items within the group items in a List View.
-This library also demonstrates how we can set our favourite, single checker and multichecker child Items.
+This library also demonstrates how we can add our favourite, single checker and multichecker child Items.

 # Dependency
-1.For using ExpandableCheckRecyclerView module in sample app, include the source code and add the below dependencies in entry/build.gradle to generate hap/support.har.
+1. For using ExpandableCheckRecyclerView module in sample app, include the source code and add the below dependencies in entry/build.gradle to generate hap/support.har.
 ``` java
 dependencies {
     implementation fileTree(dir: 'libs', include: ['*.jar', '*.har'])